Tick Prevention for Dogs: What Dog Parents Need to Know

-To help you and your dog make the most out of spring and summer, we’ve pulled together what every pet parent should know about tick prevention for dogs.
+To help you and your dog make the most out of spring and summer, we’ve pulled together what every dog parent should know about tick prevention for dogs.

 What is a tick?

 Other than annoying, ticks are small, blood-sucking arachnids.
-Yes, you heard that right—these 8-legged bugs are relatives to spiders.
+Yes, you heard that right: these 8-legged bugs are in the same family as spiders.

-Tick prevention for dogs: What do I do?
+Tick control for dogs: What can you do?

-Before we move into identifying and removing ticks, let’s talk about preventing them from attaching in the first place.
+Before we move into how to identify and remove a tick from your dog, let’s talk about preventing ticks from attaching to your beloved pet in the first place.

-Although you don’t have control over the condition of outdoor environments outside your home, how you maintain your yard is another way to keep ticks at bay.
+Although you don’t often have control over the condition of spaces outside your home, how you maintain your yard is another way to keep ticks at bay.
 We’ll tackle that in a minute.
 But first: how to spot a tick, and how to safely get rid of it.

 What do ticks look like on dogs?